ibizq/Hangfire.Oracle.Core/README.md

 Please use Visual Studio or any other tool of your choice to build the solution.

 ## Known Issues
-Currently Install.sql is not deployed if DB objects are not existing.
-As a workaround run your scripts in database and give give CRUD grants to the user that is given in connection string.
+<strike>Currently Install.sql is not deployed if DB objects are not existing.
+As a workaround run your scripts in database and give CRUD grants to the user that is given in connection string.</strike>